Anwarvic/COMS_W4705--NLP/README.md

 3. Machine Translation.
 4. Global Linear Model.

-Each folder of these contains a compressed folder, this folder contains the assignment before solution in case you want to resolve it.
+Each folder of these contains a compressed folder, which contains the assignment before solution in case you want to resolve it.